tursodatabase/libsql/docs/http_api.md

 type ParamQuery = { q: string, params: null | Record<string, Value> | Array<Value> }
 ```

-Queries are either simple strings, or `ParamQuery` that accept parameter bindings.
+Queries are either simple strings or `ParamQuery` that accept parameter bindings.
 The `statements` arrays can contain a mix of the two types.

 ##### Response Format

-On success, a request to `POST /query` returns a response with a HTTP 200 code, and a JSON body with the following structure:
+On success, a request to `POST /query` returns a response with an HTTP 200 code and a JSON body with the following structure:
 ```
 type BatchResponse = {
-    results: Array<QueryResult> | undefined,
+    results: Array<QueryResult>,
 }

 type QueryResult = {